bereave/bereave.github.io/docs/README.md

 You should have opened a scam report ticket anyways, but especially do so if this is occuring.

 # DMM
+## Creating a DMM account
+This process is much easier on PC, and I've never attempted it on mobile.
+However, I believe the steps are the same; the interface just isn't streamlined.
+1. Go to DMM.com.
+You'll probably find that the website is in Japanese; don't worry, you just need to be able to match the characters I provide below to the buttons.
+The English version of the site doesn't work sometimes.
+2. Go to the top right corner and hover over the icon that looks like a person.
+You'll see a yellow buttton that says DMMアカウント登録; click it.
+The other button allows you to login, this is registration.
+3. Make sure you have a Google account ready, and click the Googleで登録 button.
+All you have to do here is choose a Google account and the DMM will automatically be created attached to it; this is because DMM links occasionally come broken.
+4. Click the yellow button it shows you next, and uncheck the box unless you'd like to get DMM email spammed.
+5. Hover over the person icon, and you should not see a yellow button now.
+Click the top right option on the menu that pops up; it is the only one in its section, and is labelled DMMアカウント情報.
+6. You should be on a screen with some information now, particularly one displaying the gmail you used to make this account.
+This section should be labelled メールアドレス; look below it and you will see パスワード, where you will add a password to the account as it doesn't inherit the gmail password.
+Click the 編集 button on the right of this section, and then the grey button that appears next.
+7. Check your email.
+There will be a new email from DMM with the subject DMM: パスワード再設定手続きのお知らせ, and you'll see a long link near the top of it.
+Click the link, then type in your new password in both boxes; it should be 6-36 characters alphanumeric, and though some other characters are allowed it's not really worth experimenting right now.
+Click the grey button once you're done, and the next one as well.
+8. You should be back at the information screen from before.
+Scroll to the bottom of the page and you should see a horizontal menu of five buttons; you'll be clicking the one labelled 外部サービス連携, which is also on the top right.
+9. You should be in a window that displays four types of social media; Google, Twitter, LINE and Facebook.
+The Google one will have text in red and a greyed out box; click the greyed out box and it should turn yellow.
+Your Google account is now disconnected from the DMM, but the email remains connected; this will be useful later.
+10. Hover over the person icon and click the box above everything else, labelled ログアウト.
+This logs you out of your DMM.
+Hover again and click the grey box to the right of the yellow box, labelled ログイン.
+Enter your email in the first box and your password in the second, then click the pink box under that section.
+You should get logged back into your account.
 <i>This section is a work in progress!
 Please check by later.</i>

 # Device Transfer